myparcelnl/delivery-options-2.x/README.md

 coffee -c myparcel.coffee
 ```

-OR with a map for debugging
+OR with a source map for debugging

 ```bash
 coffee -cm myparcel.coffee